mi8/Challenge/README.md

 ## 5. Follow instructions in the e-mail you receive

-> We hope you success and see you soon.
+> We wish you success and see you soon 🎉

 \* is a bonus